trustedsec/SysmonCommunityGuide/chapters/configuration.md

  Archived: -
 ```

-In case the configurations are cleared, the default one will take over:
+In case the configurations are cleared, the default one will take over, in the case of Windows:

 * **ProcessCreation**